 - If everyone was able to get correct, positive, and meaningful education on the past of Indigenous people and their overall culture like we are able to in the faculty of education, I truly believe that the country of Canada would be able to all get on board with reconciliation.
 Talking to other people who have not received this type of education, they have false knowledge and accusations of the Indigenous people.
 I for one, am able to see beyond stereotypes and see Indigenous people for who they truly are: humans who have had a unfair past and are a culture who deserve the respect and positive acknowledgment that they finally deserve.
 This is why it is important to start education on racism and colonialism young in elementary schools so this racism and the stereotypes will be able to help hinder racism within society.
 It is also crucial to give Canadians proper education on the past and their overall culture so an individual can be aware and with that, put their actions and thoughts into perspective.
 I believe this will create a better future for Canada and the Indigenous community.

-I believe that Indigenous students will be able to speak their home language within my classroom whenever they please.
+I believe it is important to encourage Indigenous students to speak their home language and celebrate their culture within my classroom whenever they please.

 - I believe that with this, they will feel welcomed and accepted within the classroom community.
 Furthermore, they will understand that I, as their teacher, acknowledge their culture and way of life and that it is respected by not only me but everyone that surrounds them.